opnfv/clover/docs/release/configguide/sdc_config_guide.rst

     $ docker rmi opnfv/clover

 If deployment was performed with the Clover container, the first four images above will not be present.
-The Redis, Prometheus and Jaeger docker images can be removed with the following commands, if deployed from source:
+The Redis docker images can be removed with the following commands, if deployed from source:

 .. code-block:: bash

     $ docker rmi k8s.gcr.io/redis
     $ docker rmi kubernetes/redis
-    $ docker rmi prom/prometheus
-    $ docker rmi jaegertracing/all-in-one

 If docker images were built locally, they can be removed with the following commands: